SayedAmmar7/image-slider/README.md

 ## Features
 - The website displays images in a slideshow format.
 - The user can manually navigate the slideshow using the previous and next buttons.
-- The slideshow automatically advances to the next image after a set amount of time.
-- The user can click on an image to view it in a larger size.
+- The user can manually navigate the slideshow by clicking on the dot at the bottom of an image.

 ### Technologies Used
 - HTML
 - CSS